-Since the last reporting period, the project scope trend has remained constant.
-Phase 2 scope is a moderate risk, but trending high due to a growing number of related observations and risks that can impact Go-Live.
-Consider corrective action or monitor previous corrective action.
+Since the last reporting period, the Phase 2 scope remains a moderate risk, but is trending high due to a number of related observations and risks that can impact scope.
+Continue to consider and implement corrective actions as well as applicable risk mitigation.